Articles

 - What are the side effects of the treatment?

-- What can I do to prevent my cancer from recurring?
+- What can I do to prevent my cancer from coming back?

 - How likely are my children or other family members to get cancer?

-Consider bringing a family member or friend with you to your first few doctor appointments to help you remember what you hear.
+Consider bringing a family member or friend with you to your first few appointments.
+They can help you remember what you hear.

-You might also want to consider how much you want to know about your cancer.
-Some people want all the facts and details, so they can be very involved in the decision-making process.
-Others prefer to learn the basics and leave details and decisions to their doctors.
-Think about which approach works best for you.
-Let your health care team know what you'd prefer.
+Think about how much you want to know about your cancer.
+Some people want all the facts and details.
+This helps them be part of the decision-making process.
+Others want to learn the basics and leave details and decisions to their health care providers.
+Think about which works best for you.
+Let your health care team know what you'd like.